bbalakriz/kogito/README.md

 ## Barista Project - Quick Overview

-In here, the barista process has been designed to run as a seperate Kogito application and would be reacting to the coffee drink order taking process.
-Take a look at the barista process, it is a very simple one that shows that the barista would prepare the coffee and the customer would collect it once it is ready..
+The barista process has been designed to run as a seperate Kogito application and would be reacting to the coffee drink order taking process.
+Again, it is a very simple one that shows that the barista would prepare the coffee and the customer would collect it once it is ready..